vphnh33/valuableknowledge.tk/content/post/lenghtofsiderealday.md

 ![star trail](/img/lengthofsidereal2.jpg)

 Take 1 screenshot for proof of work.
 It should look like the picture above.
 Give your picture a name like sidereal.jpg and upload this image to your Google Drive in the "Colab Notebooks" folder.
+1 picture is good enough.

 Log into your Google Colab and Google Drive.
 Create a new notebook and rename to Lab06.iybnb.
 Save your notebook